joannacastano/documentation-repo-case-study/Documentation.md

 # Databases: Web Application Integration with a Cassandra NoSQL Database
 This case study provides an extensive overview of the procedure involved in successfully implementing and operating a web application seamlessly linked to a NoSQL database.
 This document provides a comprehensive description, including objectives, an architecture diagram, workflows, and a discussion of the solution's features.
-The methodology section offers a systematic procedure, leading the reader through the process of setting up a ready-made Kubernetes cluster, configuring a Git repository, creating Docker images, deploying and configuring Cassandra, as well as orchestrating Jenkins, Prometheus, Grafana, and Splunk.
+The methodology section offers a systematic procedure, leading the reader through the process of setting up a ready-made Kubernetes cluster, configuring a Git repository, creating Docker images, deploying and configuring Cassandra, as well as orchestrating Jenkins, Prometheus, and Splunk.
 The Runbook expressly covers probable issues, including 4xx and 5xx faults, and provides a Disaster Recovery Plan.

 Although having some knowledge of distributed systems and Kubernetes is advantageous, our goal is to enable readers with different degrees of expertise.
 A glossary is included in the final section of this document for convenient reference.
 <br>